premjrepo/learn-data-strategy/README.md

 # Basics
 1. What is Strategy?
+2. Why do we need Strategy?
-2. What is Planning?
+3. What is Planning?
+4. Why do we need Planning?
+5.

-# Framework
+# Strategic Learning - A Framework for effective strategy
 1. Learn
+3. Discover - Current State, Gaps, Gap Champions
-2. Focus
+4. Focus
+5. Define Value Proposition
+6. Shortlist top 3 to 5 priorities.
-3. Align
+7. Align
+   a.
+People
+   b.
+Process
+   c.
+Technology
-4. Execute
+8. Execute

 # Examples
 1. Stanford Children's Health Vision 2025